 Sound Designer: Joe Killian

-Given the current physical closure of schools, RADIO SLAM is being created primarily for middle and high school students (but also with their families in mind).
-Creating radio plays is an effective, innovative, isolation-friendly and boredom-fighting way to approach and explore any subject.
+RADIO SLAM was created primarily for middle and high school students (but also with their families in mind).
+Creating audio plays is an effective, innovative, isolation-friendly, and boredom-fighting way to approach and explore any subject.